ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 * The name of the target for builds is `MyTarget123`.
 * A Cortex-M4F based core.
-* Supports Mbed OS v5.xx.
+* Supports Mbed OS v5.x.
 * Has SERIAL interface as a bare minimum to print standard printf messages to the console, once built successfully.
 * Supports ARMCC and IAR compilers.
-* Inherits some features, such as the default toolchain and the virtual disk from the standard `target` defined in `targets.json`.
+* Inherits some features, such as the default toolchain and the virtual disk, from the standard `target` defined in `targets.json`.
 * Has all the drivers, APIs, HAL and so on defined in the `/mbed-os/TARGETS` directory as `TARGET_MY_Vendor/TARGET_VendorMCUs/TARGET_VendorDevice1/TARGET_VendorBoard_1`.
 * The public flag is set to `true` to indicate that this target is visible for compilation from the toolchains.